 YouTube TV supports pretty much every streaming device, too.
 This includes iOS, Android, web browsers, Amazon Fire, Roku, Chromecast, Apple TV, quite a few smart TVs, and some other devices.
 You can click here to try YouTube TV for free and see if you like it.

-In total, you’ll get 5 Mexican channels and Spanish-language channels with YouTube TV, including:
+In total, you’ll get roughly 5 Mexican channels and Spanish-language channels with YouTube TV, including:

 - Univision